Spotting vs. period differences

 How to tell if it is your period vs. spotting (symptoms and signs)

-Menstruation or the menstrual period refers to the monthly vaginal bleeding that is experienced by women of reproductive age (and ovulate).
+Menstruation or the menstrual period refers to the monthly vaginal bleeding that is experienced by women of reproductive age.
 Most women recognize their menstrual period.
 The typical menstrual cycle lasts 28 days.
 The menstrual bleeding is heavy enough to require the use of a pad or tampon and lasts for 3-5 days on average.
 Menstruation stops during pregnancy.

 Symptoms of a period (menstruation)

 Symptoms of spotting

 Spotting usually is much lighter bleeding than normal menstrual bleeding.
 Unlike a normal period, it usually is so light that a pad or tampon is not required.
 Spotting may be red or brown in color and occurs when you are not having your regular period.
 Spotting may not have any symptoms associated with it, but if it happens as a result of a medical condition, you may have other symptoms like:

 What causes spotting?
 Is it serious?

 Spotting has a number of medical causes, ranging from harmless to potentially serious:

 - Implantation bleeding: Many women experience spotting in the early weeks (first trimester) of pregnancy.
 Implantation bleeding is a common cause of spotting.
 This occurs early in pregnancy, when a fertilized egg attaches to the wall of the uterus (known as implantation).
 A woman may mistake this light implantation bleeding for a menstrual period and therefore not realize she is pregnant.

 - Birth control: Certain birth control methods can cause spotting, including birth control pills, especially when they are first used.
 Switching birth control pills or using continuous birth control pills can also cause spotting.
 Some women with an IUD (intrauterine device) for birth control also report spotting.